LionelBeato/coatimundis/Week_2/Day_10/OVERVIEW.md

 1. Go back to your website and try to make it accessible.
 Remember color contrast and text size.
 4. Host it on GitHub Pages or use a live server extension (this is needed for Google Lighthouse audits).
 2. Run some tools on your website in order to test it!
-3. Push it to github.
+3. Push it to github if it's not already there.

 ## Homework